zacharysierakowski/zacharysierakowski/README.md

 ## Little more about me

 I have spent my life in Maryland.
 I grew up in Bel Air (MD), went to college at Towson Universty and am now enjoying time with my fiancee in Baltimore.
-I'm working from home and own two golden retrievers ([@corona_and_bud](https://www.instagram.com/corona_and_bud/)).
+I'm working from home and own two amazing golden retrievers ([@corona_and_bud](https://www.instagram.com/corona_and_bud/)).